nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Mechanical Assistance Tracker for Efficient Repairs (MATER)` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC1 - Add a client**
+**Use case: UC1 - Add a Client**

 **MSS**

-1. User requests to add a client.
+1. User requests to add a Client.
-2. MATER adds the client and displays a confirmation message.
+2. MATER adds the Client and displays a confirmation message.

     Use case ends.

 **Extensions**

 * 1a.
-The given client particulars is invalid.
+The given Client's particulars is invalid.
     * 1a1.
 MATER shows an error message.

       Use case resumes from step 1.

-**Use case: UC2 - List clients**
+**Use case: UC2 - List Clients**

 **MSS**

-1. User requests to list a limited number of clients.
+1. User requests to list a limited number of Clients.
-2. MATER shows the list of clients and displays a confirmation message.
+2. MATER shows the list of Clients and displays a confirmation message.

     Use case ends.